wildfly-extras/wildfly-camel-examples/camel-jms-tx-spring/README.md

 Camel Transacted JMS Spring example
 -----------------------------------

-This example demonstrates using the camel-jms component with Spring and the WildFly Camel susbsystem to produce and consume JMS messages in a transacted session.
+This example demonstrates using the camel-jms component with Spring and JBoss Fuse on EAP to produce and consume JMS messages in a transacted session.

 In this example, a Camel route consumes files from ${JBOSS_HOME}/standalone/data/orders and places their contents onto an in-memory ActiveMQ Artemis JMS queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue', converts the message body to an 'Order' entity and persists it